camisbored/CamsOS/README.md

 included run script, you can use that to launch the program assuming you have qemu configured correctly.

+I have tested this on hardware on two machines and it does work- I believe this will work on most x86 machines.
+To do this, you can open a usb drive and the binary file included and write the last non zero byte up to the usb drive.
+This will ruin all other data on drive so make sure it's empty.

 This product is in a working state, but is not bug free or complete.
 I may or may not continue to work on this when I have time.
 Feel free to take it and use it however you like.
 Questions and more information can be sent to-